Maximum-Variance-Reduction Stratification for Improved Subsampling: Maximum-Variance-Reduction Stratification

 \subsection{Stratification Variable}

-The variance difference in \eqref{diff} of Theorem~\ref{str.thm2} indicates that the proposed method's efficiency advantage increases when the conditional expectation $\Exp_{\Pr_N}\big[\varphi(X;\htheta_N)\mid S_A\big]$ exhibits greater variability across strata; in other words, when the values of $\varphi(X;\htheta_N)$ vary more between strata.
-Therefore, a natural choice is $S=\varphi(X;\htheta_N)$ and to stratify the dataset by the values of $S$, thereby grouping similar $S$ values into the same stratum.
-While this is straightforward when $d=1$, there is no complete ordering for $\varphi(X;\htheta_N)$ when $d>1$, and clustering algorithms such as K-means can be time-consuming for large datasets.
-Since the primary goal of subsampling is to reduce computational cost, we recommend using a one-dimensional variable $S$ that captures the variation of $\varphi(X;\htheta_N)$ as much as possible.
-This approach improves estimation efficiency without incurring substantial additional computational cost.
+The variance difference given in \eqref{diff} of Theorem~\ref{str.thm2} implies that the efficiency gain from stratification is more significant when the conditional expectation $\Exp_{\Pr_N}\{\varphi(X;\htheta_N)\mid S_A\}$ exhibits larger variability across strata.
+Ideally, one would choose $\varphi(X;\htheta_N)$ as the stratification variable and group observations with similar $\varphi(X;\htheta_N)$ values.
+While this is straightforward when $d=1$, there is no natural ordering for $\varphi(X;\htheta_N)$ when $d>1$, and clustering algorithms (e.g., K-means) become computationally prohibitive for large datasets.
+Since the primary goal of subsampling is to reduce computational cost, we recommend using a one-dimensional variable $S$ that captures the maximum variation of $\varphi(X;\htheta_N)$.
+This approach improves estimation efficiency without incurring substantial additional computational overhead.